onyx-and-iris/nvda-addon-voicemeeter/README.md

 # NVDA Addon Voicemeeter

-Control Voicemeeter GUI with global hotkeys.
+Control Voicemeeter with global hotkeys.

+## Install

+This addon can be installed through the Add-on store, `Install from external source`.
+Simply download the latest Release and load it with NVDA.

 ## Keybinds